CrazyIvanTR/vicky3-logs-for-data-timelapses/README.md

 Install python, I tested on 3.14, should work with almost any version since it's pretty basic code.

+Download this as a zip and extract to logs folder to run more easily.
+I used that exact method, just made the files under there and copied them over to the repo.

 Some lines will be duplicates, to check for duplicates run `py check_for_duplicates_in_original.py` to check 00-full-debug.txt

 Run the file `py remove_duplicates.py` to remove duplicates from 00-full-debug.txt and write to 00-full-debug-deduplicated.txt